tinosulzer/travis-ci-latex-pdf/README.md

 # Choose your tools

-These were written with preference for the pdflatex engine, if you don't have that some pros and cons are irrelevant.

 ## 1. Miniconda with Tectonic engine

 Thanks to [Dan Foreman-Mackey](http://dfm.io/posts/travis-latex/) for writing about Tectonic.
+This method does not use the pdflatex engine to compile, but [Tectonic](https://tectonic-typesetting.github.io) which is a fork of XeTeX (thanks to [ShreevatsaR](https://tex.stackexchange.com/users/48/shreevatsar) for pointing this out).

 #### Pro:
 * automatically loops TeX and BibTeX as needed, and only as much as needed
 * automatically downloads LaTeX packages which are needed
+* fast, because tectonic and packages are cached

 #### Con:
-* It's not really a disadvantage in general, but it can be: it does not use pdflatex to compile, but [Tectonic](https://tectonic-typesetting.github.io) which is a fork of XeTeX (thanks to [ShreevatsaR](https://tex.stackexchange.com/users/48/shreevatsar) for pointing this out).
+* Tectonic does not support the `-shell-escape` flag at the moment (see [tectonic/#38](https://github.com/tectonic-typesetting/tectonic/issues/38)), which is required for example by the minted package.
+The pdflatex way (below) has been tested to work with the minted package.

 Build time example file: 1-2 minutes